spacetelescope/jwst/docs/jwst/ramp_fitting/main.rst

 The count rate for each pixel is determined by a linear fit to the cosmic-ray-free ramp intervals for each pixel.
+The fitting algorithm does an 'optimal' linear fit, which is the weighting used by Fixsen et al, PASP,112, 1350. ('unweighted' in which pixels are equally weighted, is no longer a weighting option.)
 CR-free intervals are derived using the 4-D GROUPDQ array of the input data set, under the assumption that the jump step will have already flagged CR's.
 Ramp intervals are also terminated where saturation flags are found.
-Ramp intervals that are noiseless, or have no signal, or contain only 2 reads will initially have fits with variance = 0, preventing their slopes from contributing to the weighted slopes.
-In these cases, the variance will be recalculated as the poisson noise of the ramp added in quadrature to the pixel-specific read noise, ensuring that all variance values are positive.
+Pixels are processed simultaneously in blocks using the array-based functionality of numpy.
+The size of the block depends on the image size and the number of groups.

 If the input dataset has only a single group in each integration, the count rate for all unsaturated pixels in that integration will be calculated to be the value of the science data in that group divided by the exposure time.
 If the input dataset has only two groups per integration, the count rate for all unsaturated pixels in each integration will be calculated from the 2 valid values of the science data.
 If any input dataset contains ramps saturated in their second read, the count rates for those pixels in that integration will be calculated to be the value of the science data in that group divided by the exposure time.
 After computing the slopes for all intervals for a given pixel, the final slope is determined as a weighted average from all intervals and is written to a file as the primary output product.
 In this output product, the 4-D GROUPDQ from all integrations is compressed into 2-D, which is then merged (using a bitwise OR) with the input 2-D PIXELDQ to create the output DQ array.
 The 3-D VAR_POISSON and VAR_RNOISE arrays from all integrations are averaged into corresponding 2-D output arrays.
-If the ramp fitting step is run by itself, the output file name will have the suffix '_RampFit' or the suffix '_RampFitStep'; if the ramp fitting step is run as part of the calwebb_detector1 pipeline, the final output file name will have the suffix '_rate'.
+If the ramp fitting step is run by itself, the output file name will have the suffix '_RampFit' or the suffix '_RampFitStep';
+if the ramp fitting step is run as part of the calwebb_detector1 pipeline, the final output file name will have the suffix '_rate'.
 In either case, the user can override this name by specifying an output file name.

 If the input exposure contains more than one integration, the resulting slope